MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ### Shader passes

-Select the number of bikes, and different shader options to experience the visual difference based on FPS.
+Select the number of bikes and different shader options to experience the visual difference based on FPS.

 ![Choose different shader options to see the effects on frame rate.](images\qf-3d-asset-shader-complexity.jpg)